 The herb is used as an ingredient in both salads and dressings, having a flavor like cucumber.
 Learn more about how to grow burnet.

-Calamint plants are native to the UK and have thick stems and are bushy herbs that spread from rhizomes.
+Calamint plants are native to the UK and have thick stems.
+They are bushy herbs that spread from rhizomes.
 The leaves are textured with hairy or fuzzy foliage.
 Learn more about growing calamint.

 Calendula has yellow and orange edible flowers.
 Learn to grow calendula.

-Caraway is a biennial herb native to Europe and Western Asia.
+Caraway is one of the biennial herbs native to Europe and Western Asia.
 Caraway roots and seeds are edible.
-Often licorice flavored seeds are used in sauerkrauts, breads, soups, sauces, and pickles.
+Often the licorice flavored seeds are used in sauerkrauts, breads, soups, sauces, and pickles.
 Roots can be boiled and eaten.
 Medicinally, Caraway is used to help treat rheumatism, eye infections and toothaches.
 Learn more about growing caraway.

 Member of the mint family, and like other mints can easily spread.
 It is a perennial with blue flowers and grown as decorative herb in garden or to attract pollinators.
 As catnip is used to stuff cat toys, it is attractive to outdoor cats in your garden area.
 Learn more about growing catnip.